yan-foto/electron-reload/README.md

 });
 ```

-Not that the above code only refreshes `WebContent`s of all `BrowserWindow`s.
+Note that the above code only refreshes `WebContent`s of all `BrowserWindow`s.
 So if you want to have a hard reset (starting a new electron process) you can just pass the path to the electron executable in the `options` object.
 For example if you already have electron pre-built installed you could just do

 ```js
 require('electron-reload')(__dirname, {